Bit-Quill/amazon-timestream-odbc-driver/docs/markdown/setup/developer-guide.md

 ### Windows
 OpenCppCoverage is used to generate code coverage for windows, for more information check it in the official (documentation)[https://github.com/OpenCppCoverage/OpenCppCoverage]

+## Versioning
+1. To set the version of the ODBC driver, update the `src/ODBC_DRIVER_VERSION.txt` file with the appropriate version.